• Skip to primary navigation

 Cooking:

-6. Turn on medium small fire, pour ½ tablespoon of vegetable oil into the non-stick pan.
-Add 1 tablespoon of green curry paste and the basil paste from step 1 & 2.
-Then, stir fry them a little bit.
+6. Turn on medium-low heat and pour ½ tablespoon of vegetable oil into the non-stick pan.
+Add 1 tablespoon of green curry paste and the basil paste from steps 1 and 2.
+Then, stir-fry them a little bit.

 stir fry chicken thigh with green curry paste and basil paste

-7. The following, add the chicken thighs and stir fry them a little bit.
+7. In the following, add the chicken thighs and stir-fry them a little bit.

 thai eggplant stir fry with chicken green curry paste